School governors are people who want to make a positive contribution to children’s education.

 How do I become a school governor?

 Please follow the link below to find out more about becoming a school governor.
-If you would like to express an interest in becoming a governor at Crawford, please contact Mr. Martin Wilson (Chair of Governors) or Mrs. Gillian Wilton (Headteacher) via the school office for further information and to find out about forthcoming vacancies.
+If you would like to express an interest in becoming a governor at Crawford, please contact Mr. Martin Wilson (Chair of Governors) or Mrs. Debra Eaton (Headteacher) via the school office for further information and to find out about forthcoming vacancies.